Natsumi Mukai

+Natsumi Mukai (迎 夏生, Mukai Natsumi) is a Japanese manga artist.
+She is the creator of the manga series +Anima and Nui!

 Works

 +Anima

 +Anima is a manga series based around four children with the powers to change into a certain animal to defend themselves.
 The four children, Cooro, Nana, Husky, and Senri, travel around the country of Astaria looking for other +Anima and a home.
 They encounter friends and enemies alike as they search for a place to call home.

 Nui!

 Nui! is about a girl named Kaya who has just celebrated her sixteenth birthday; on that day, she discovers that her stuffed animal Purple is alive and has been secretly protecting Kaya all her life.